 Takeaway 4: Be proactive and clear with your boundaries

 Don’t make others guess what your boundaries are.
 Be upfront.
 State them clearly.
 Bravely be vulnerable and tell the truth.
-As in the example with my former boss, my boundary was clear and I didn’t make him guess at it.
+As in the example with my former boss, my boundary was clear and I didn’t make him guess it.

 If you create a proactive boundary plan, it will become your new normal and you’ll reap the benefits.
 Terri uses the example of how to answer an inappropriate question like, “How much are they paying you?” with the humorous response, “Trust me, not half what I’m worth.”
-She has actual scripts in her book people can use to make it simple.
+She has actual scripts in her book that people can use to make it simple.